gabriel-suau/fivo/README.md

 Next, you have to define at least one boundary condition type for your system.
 This is done by declaring structs with a `compute` method (with the exact same signature as above).
 You can define them inside or outside your system struct.
 A minimal constructor shoud have three argument (a mesh and two boundary conditions), and should call the `fivo::system::System` constructor with them.

 A new system should at least implement the `flux`, `wave_speeds`, `admissible`, `prim_to_cons` and `cons_to_prim` functions that respectively compute the physical flux, the wave speeds (i.e. the eigenvalues of the flux jacobian), the set of admissible states, and the conversion between primitive and conservative variables.
 Optionnaly, to add a source, it should also override the `source` function (base implementation sets a zero source everywhere).

+### Handling spatially-varying fluxes
+In many cases, the flux function may explicitly depend on the space variable.
+Some examples include linear acoustics in a heterogeneous media or the LWR traffic flow model with varying speed limit. fivo does not handle explicitly spatially-varying (non-autonomous) fluxes (for now).
+One solution consists in introducing a new conservative variable in the system that corresponds to the non-autonoumous part of the flux.
+This effectively transforms a non-autonomous system of $m$ equations into an autonomous system of $(m+1)$ equations, where the last one is a degenerate conservation equation.

 ## Numerical fluxes